Cosmology of Cubic Poincar\'e Gauge gravity: FLRW Cosmology in Cubic Poincare gravity

 By assuming the cosmological symmetries in flat FLRW as explained in the previous section, we notice that the quadratic Lagrangian~\eqref{quadLag} has contributions from $c_1,c_2$ and the masses $m_S,m_T$.
 Further, the cubic Lagrangian~\eqref{cubicLagIrr} only has contributions from $h_1, h_2, h_3, h_4, h_{13}$ and $h_{14}$.
 Explicitly, these Lagrangians in flat FLRW become

 where dots denote derivative with respect to time $t$ and $H=\dot{a}/(aN)$ is the Hubble parameter.
-Hereafter, we will assume the stability conditions~\eqref{condEC} to avoid ghosts in the axial and vector sectors.
-By choosing this we find that the metric field equations become
+Hereafter, we will assume the stability conditions~\eqref{condEC} to avoid Ostrogradsky ghosts in the axial and vector sectors.
+One may compute the cosmological equations either directly from the above Lagrangian or from the tensorial field equations.
+Upon setting $N(t)=1$ and using~\eqref{fieldeq1}, the modified flat FLRW equations take the form: